HERSTMONCEUX - GENERATING WORKS

 But for the little village of Herstmonceux, Charles de Roemer sparked up his gas-engine-driven generating plant and provided electricity, night and day, at between 48-56 volts DC, though accounts are somewhat conflicting as to the specifications.
 There is some mention of 110 volts.
 By day you would hear the rumble of the gas engine and watch the lights go bright and dim in rhythm with the single cylinder 'National' gas engine (36 horsepower), as the Crompton generator charged the batteries and powered the village, especially the bakery, that boasted loaves cooked by electric machines.
 At night the gas engine would be switched off, and the local grid switched over to battery power only.
 That way there was no noise in the evenings and the locals could get a good nights rest.

 This is the earliest surviving example of commercial utility load-levelling in the world.
-Making the modest industrial complex rather more important than competing local developers may have you believe.
+Making the modest industrial complex rather more important than competing local developers would have you believe.
 To underrate the importance of ancient industrial buildings, just because they don't fit in with property developers ideals, to generate higher profits from refurbishments, is like calling Khufu's Pyramid at Giza just a pile of rock in a sandy waste.
-In our view such attitude is criminal; archaeological heresy.
+In our view such attitude is archaeological heresy.

 There is no other building in the village with such a claim to fame.
 There are of course other listed buildings of various grades, but none that have been put on a Monument Protection Programme, and none with such importance internationally, as evidence of the modern Age of Electricity, that we live in today.
 Today we are reliant on, electronics, computers and the internet, and now even more so as we convert to electric automobiles from fossil fuels, to combat the man-made climate change crisis - as a matter of some urgency.